RuneBlaze/runeblaze.github.io/index.md

 I write high performance code for analyzing and moving huge amounts of data.
 My tools of choice are Rust, Python, and C++.
 I like *efficient* data movements, including zero-copy and cache-friendly, efficient layouts.
 I subscribe to the Arrow ecosystem (e.g., Parquet, Polars).
-More broadly, I care about the low levels of storing data and processing data fast.
+More broadly, I care about the low levels and algorithms of storing data and processing data fast.
+In my PhD research that was primarily applied to bioinformatics.

 During my research I applied my high performance data analysis skills into developing perhaps the fastest, yet still accurate, software to infer species trees (evolutionary trees on species) in Rust (see [here](https://github.com/RuneBlaze/internode)).
 The data structure behind